Camping Les Pins - Argelès-sur-Mer , Roussillon

 Things to do

-Argeles Adventure - A high ropes forest adventure with varying degrees of difficulty, for ages 8 and above.
+Argeles Adventure - A high ropes forest adventure with varying degrees of difficulty, for ages 8 and above, approximately 2.5km from the campsite

 Luna Park - A fairground open from 8.30pm until late.
-Look out for the “2€ per ride” nights.
+Look out for the “2€ per ride” nights, approximately 2.5km from the campsite

-Canyoning Park - This unique water park allows you to enjoy all the thrills of the natural canyon in a secure and controlled artificial environment.
+Canyoning Park - This unique water park allows you to enjoy all the thrills of the natural canyon in a secure and controlled artificial environment, approximately 2.5km from the campsite.

 There is a network of 1€ bus routes in the region, departing from Argeles Plage from June to September (and Argeles Village all year round) which makes exploring the area very cheap!